p3trichorr/soal-shift-sisop-modul-1-I07-2021/README.md

 cat syslog.log|cut -d ":" -f4

-To solve the problem from number 1A, I use command cut, so I can get the information only from the fourth ":" until the next ":", because there are no other ":" after the fourth one, the information that I will get according to the syslog.log file is from ERROR/INFO until the username, and that's the exactly information that problem number 1A want to be printed
+To solve the problem from number 1A, I use command cut, so I can get the information only from the third ":" until the fourth ":", because there are no other ":" after the third one, the information that I will get according to the syslog.log file is from the log type until the username, and that's the exactly information that problem number 1A want to be printed

 1B Show All Error Messages With The Number Of Occurrences

 cat syslog.log|grep ERROR|cut -d ":" -f4|cut -d "(" -f1|sort|uniq -c

+To solve the problem from number 1B, first I will use command grep ERROR, so it will only show the line that only have ERROR text in it, next I will use command cut, so I can get the information only from the third ":" until the fourth ":", because there are no other ":" after the third one, the information that I will get according to the syslog.log file is from the log type until the username, after that I will use command cut again, so I can only get the information from the 0 zero "(" until the first "(", so then it will only show the log type and log messages, after that I will use command sort so it will be sorted by alphabetical order and it will be easier to read, and lastly I will use command uniq -c so it will count all the same log type and messages